D’Emilia Law’s stellar advocacy keeps client from prison sentence following a fatal, accidental hit-and-run in Yonkers

 Our client had just driven through the wrong darkened street at the wrong time, and we were able to confidently defend against the murder charge.
 But defending evasion was perhaps even more difficult.
 The client knew he had done something wrong but was more worried that the accident would be tied to the prior altercation.
 Through months of motions and communications, we explained it was why he had fled and stripped his plates and that no malice was involved.

 Result: Led by Paul D’Emilia, the firm focused their efforts communicating and negotiating with the Westchester D.A.’s office.
 D’Emilia appeared in-person and via videoconference (due to the COVID-19 pandemic) to fight on his behalf.
 After several months, D’Emilia Law secured a favorable resolution.
 The client accepted the reduced charge of criminally negligent homicide – which acknowledged that the incident was an accident.
-The client was sentence to probation for five years.
+The client was sentenced to probation for five years.

 We were extremely pleased to secure this significant reduction of the charges, which affirmed our client’s innocence and kept him out of jail.
 Leaving the scene of a crime is a serious offense, and had the client not called the experienced NYC criminal defense lawyers at D’Emilia Law, the matter might not have been resolved with the same favorable results.
 He was referred to us by his relative, who was a former client, and we were proud to keep his family intact.
 Furthermore, we were also proud to uphold our reputation for treating clients like our own family.